Does HubSpot use generative AI? A 2026 deep dive

 Let's get right to it.
 Yes, HubSpot is all-in on generative AI, rolling out a whole suite of tools across its platform under the name "Breeze."
 It's not just one little feature; it's a bunch of AI tools baked into their Marketing, Sales, and Service Hubs to help you automate tasks, write content, and find useful tidbits in your data.

-But what does that actually look like when you’re trying to get your work done?
-The features sound great on paper, but it’s worth digging a little deeper.
-Here, we’ll break down what HubSpot’s generative AI can do, talk about its real-world limits, and see how it stacks up against more flexible AI tools that play nice with the software you already use.
+But what does that actually look like when you're trying to get your work done?
+The features sound great on paper, and they offer a lot of value for businesses looking to scale.
+Here, we'll break down what HubSpot's generative AI can do, talk about its specific considerations, and see how it works alongside flexible AI tools that can complement your existing software setup.

 HubSpot's generative AI: An overview of Breeze